Given the less-than-desirable state of the economy, what advice can you give H&SS students?

 Is involvement in campus/student organizations truly helpful as marketing tools for students?

 Yes, campus leadership experience says a lot about a student’s motivation and ability to see the bigger picture.
 Your degree is fantastic, but to compete with your peers and stand out as an exceptional candidate look at what else you bring to the table.
 The same can be said for pursuing study-abroad or Washington D.C internship opportunities.
-In-and-of-itself it won’t get you the job BUT it does say a lot about your motivation and ability to immerse yourself in another culture and learn from the experience, which is exactly what a job is…. placing yourself in a new environment and learning from its culture.
+Those experiences alone won’t get you the job, BUT it does say a lot about your motivation and ability to immerse yourself in another culture and learn from the experience, which is exactly what a job is…. placing yourself in a new environment and learning from its culture.

 Alumni have reported that not working during their college careers has hurt their chances at gaining employment.
 Is it better to sacrifice a higher GPA and have part time employment while attending college?
 Or is a higher GPA and no work experience typically better?

 It depends on where the employment is… if experience is relevant to your industry, nine times out of ten an employer will choose the candidate with the relevant experience.
 An employer would rather hire a candidate whose education has been implemented outside of the classroom than one with a 4.0 GPA and no industry experience.
-I was recently meeting with a recruiter who categorically told me that his agency does not even consider candidates without relevant experience.
-The assumption is that they have not been tested outside of the classroom.
-In a job market like this, employers can be very choosy, and they are.
-The students in programs requiring internships are often not the ones we see in the Career Center after graduation looking for jobs; its students that did not work in their industry of choice that we often spend the most time with after graduation.
+In a job market like this, employers can be very selective.
+The students that did not work in their industry of choice are most often the students we spend most time with after graduation.
 Alums have access to all Career Center services for one year after graduation but my hope is that honestly … you won’t need them!

 Can I find a job in the humanities and social sciences field with only a Bachelors degree?

 ABSOLUTELY, you just have to know where to look.
-For help with your job search please call x-3121 and request an appointment with Debbie, I will be happy to get you started in your job search.
+For help with your job search please call (657) 278-3121 and request an appointment with Marisa, I will be happy to get you started in your job search.

 Job links through your portal